 III.
 What is Feyerabend Against?

 It is clear from the title: Feyerabend did not like Method.
-Method, for him, is one fixed way of doing things, one set of rules that is universally valid, infallible, and has to be universally followed, and one way to approach scientific progress that is held above everything else.
+Method, for him, is one fixed way of doing things, one set of rules that are universally valid, infallible, and have to be universally followed, and one way to approach scientific progress that is held above everything else.
 Phrases such as “follow the Science” or “the scientific method,” exemplify the attitudes that Feyerabend rallies against.
 Instead, he advocates a pluralist, anarchist conception of science that is (at least according to him) closer to how science actually progressed in history, more humane, and can better promote scientific progress as a whole.

 More specifically, Feyerabend uses the test case of the empiricist conception of “the scientific method” construed as a rigorous gathering of facts and the construction of a theory on top of the facts, and its more sophisticated version, the deductive-nomological-hypothesis-falsification method of Karl Popper (both conceptions are still popular today), to make his point.
-The conclusion that he wants to move towards, however, is not that “everything goes!”—you can just ‘vibe’ around and do whatever you want when you are practising science, and no methodology is better than the other—but that one has to adapt the methodology to the circumstance, and sometimes, as will be shown in the case of Galileo, irrationality may be a better way to proceed than rationality.
+The conclusion that he wants to move towards, however, is not that “everything goes!”—you can just ‘vibe’ around and do whatever you want when you are practicing science, and no methodology is better than the other—but that one has to adapt the methodology to the circumstance, and sometimes, as will be shown in the case of Galileo, irrationality may be a better way to proceed than rationality.